JTruax/BOIM-WP-MCP/README.md

 1. **Open Cursor Settings:**
    - Press `Cmd/Ctrl + Shift + P` to open the command palette
-   - Type "Preferences: Open User Settings (JSON)"
+   - Type "Preferences: Open User Settings (JSON)" and select it
-   - Or go to Settings → Extensions → MCP
+   - Or go to Settings → Extensions → MCP (if available)

 2. **Add the MCP server configuration:**